 Just like any cover letter, when writing a creative cover letter, you should aim to keep your cover letter to one page.
 This is crucial.
 The aim of the cover letter is to introduce yourself, provide several pointers or highlights, and end it.
 Nothing more and nothing less.
 You must be as savvy as possible in order to make a creative cover letter stand out from that of your competition.

-Dear Mr. Smith: As a savvy administrative professional and someone who has a penchant for films, I am quite excited about the Publicity Assistant position within ABC Film Company.
+As a savvy administrative professional who has seen all the studio's movies (yes, all of them, feel free to quiz me), I am very excited about the Publicity Assistant position within ABC Film Company.

-Notice how the introduction is brief, excitable yet simultaneously direct.
+Notice how the introduction is brief, excitable and personable.
 This is very important because your introduction should work as an attention grabber.
-Just like a movie has a memorable tagline, so should you cover letter have a memorable introductory statement.
+Just as a movie has a memorable tagline, so your cover letter should have a memorable introductory statement.

 After the introduction is the real meat and potatoes of the letter, which is the body.
-The body of a creative cover letter is simple, yet direct, it is informal yet poignant.
-The body of the cover letter is the quintessential selling piece for your skills.
-This is where you flaunt all of the skills that you have that are important for the job for which you are applying.
+The body of a creative cover letter is simple yet direct, it is informal yet informative.
+The body of the cover letter is the sales pitch for your experience.
+This is where you flaunt all the skills you have that are important for the job in question.
 However, you will need to do this briefly.
-Your cover letter should be no more than four paragraphs total.
+Your cover letter should be no more than four paragraphs.

-You might consider highlighting your best professional points.
-That is what you do best in the particular field that you work in.
+Highlight your best professional points or achievements.
+That is, what you do best in the particular field that you work in, what you're proudest of.

-As you can see from the above example, the whole purpose of the body of the email is to shed attention on your previous experience within the movie field.
-You should touch on what you have done and what makes you such a dynamic candidate and the right fit for the position.
+As you can see from the above example, the whole purpose of the body of the letter is to focus attention on your previous experience within the field, whether as part of your job or outside of work.
+Highlight your accomplishments and what makes you such a dynamic candidate and the right fit for the position.

 Create and save customized flash cards.
 Sign up today and start improving your vocabulary!